 Built for fans to enjoy from their devices, Origins Online will feature an exhibit hall, online demos, seminars, and panels.

 Additionally, Origins is working to create Origins TV in conjunction with Origins Online.
 Origins TV will feature a network of five streaming channels with exclusive interactive content covering all facets of the major game types at Origin.
-Details for Origins Online are still coming together, but you can find some more information here.

 Dates: June 19th-21st